-Suggested for career paths in Ministry, Business Communication, Advertising, Public Relations, Law, Media Studies (electronic, print, radio, television), Journalism, or International Studies.
+Suggested for career paths in Ministry, Business Communication, Advertising, Public Relations, Law, Media Studies (electronic, print, radio, television), Journalism, International Studies, Blogging.

 Students should consider the requirements of their transfer institution and specialization during registration.
 Communication is a broad category, and the requirements may vary based on career path and college program.